 Transfer students: if you have received VA benefits previously please complete a Change of Program form:

 Student must complete a Request for Benefits form each semester before they will be certified.

-Print and submit form to the Veterans Coordinator.
+Print and submit form to the Veteran Services Coordinator.

-Email your complete application to the Veterans Coordinator.
+Email your complete application to the Veteran Services Coordinator.
 Once submitted, your paperwork will be processed according to the regulations and guidelines set forth by the Department of Veterans Affairs.